urah001/micro-station/README.md

 This is a simple backend API built with **Node.js**, **Express**, and **Prisma ORM** that connects to a **PostgreSQL** database.
-It supposed to handles **user authentication** and **product management** features. but the time given was to small to complete the project.
+It supposed to handles **user authentication** and **product management** features. but the time given was to small to complete the project 100%.

 ---